kindista/kindista/src/markdown/faq.md

 Contacts are like people you follow on Twitter or Google+.
-When you add someone to your contacts, their public activity (resources, requests, events, and announcements) will show up in your activity feed, and they will get a notification that you have added them.
+When you add someone to your contacts, their public activity (offers, requests, events, and announcements) will show up in your activity feed, and they will get a notification that you have added them.
 If they choose to add you back,